 Our company, a wholly-owned subsidiary of Fang, was formed to operate Fang's information and analytics services.
 With the rapid development of China's commercial property sector and the synergy associated with our combined business, the separation and distribution will provide Fang equity holders with equity ownership in two separate, publicly-traded companies that are exclusively focusing on each of their respective businesses.
-We and Fang expect that the separation and distribution will result in enhanced long-term performance of each business for the reasons discussed in "The Separation and Distribution-Reasons for the Separation and Distribution."
+We and Fang expect that the separation and distribution will result in enhanced long-term performance of each business for the reasons discussed in "The Separation and Distribution."